tferro5915/TtStT/README.md

 # Text to Speech to Track (TtStT)

 This project converts MS Word document text, to speech then exports audio track files.
 Essentially it turns your documents into audio books, using computer generated voices.
+It will loop through multiple documents too.

 - [Text to Speech to Track (TtStT)](#text-to-speech-to-track-ttstt)
 - [Running](#running)